quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 | -------  | -------------- | -----------  |
 | model-value | String      | YYYY-DD-MM   |

 `model-value` is how the date is set in QCalendar and is the User selected date when there is an interactive calendar.
-This is the current date and can be use to move the calendar to a previous or next view (ie: day, week, month, etc).
+This is the current date and can be used to move the calendar to a previous or next view (ie: day, week, month, etc).
 Typically, you set this with something like `v-model="selectedDate"`.
 If your `selectedDate` contains a `null`, then the current date (today's date) will be used.

 ## Now